Serving the people of the Cheyenne River Sioux Tribe (Lakota Nation) in South Dakota for nearly a century and a half.

 For teens

-The Sioux YMCA works with teenagers to ensure they are engaged, inspired, and encouraged.
+The YMCA works with teenagers to ensure they are engaged, inspired, and encouraged.
 A summer program is designed to grow leadership skills.

 Feeding program